langkilde/courses/coursera/functional_programming_specialization/functional_program_design/README.md

 ### Latency

-Programs have to deal with latencies.
+Programs have to deal with latency.
+Never block your code, always work asynchronously.
 A common way to deal with latency is to have callback functions.
 With callbacks you basically send a request to a method along with a return adress for the resulting value.

 An important building block is ```Future[T]```.
 ```Scala